go-jira/jira/README.md

   -b --browse               Open your browser to the Jira issue -c --component=COMPONENT  Component to Search for
-  -d --directory=DIR        Directory to export templates to (default: /Users/cbennett/.jira.d/templates) -i --issuetype=ISSUETYPE  Jira Issue Type (default: Bug) -m --comment=COMMENT      Comment message for transition -o --override=KEY:VAL     Set custom key/value pairs -p --project=PROJECT      Project to Search for
+  -d --directory=DIR        Directory to export templates to (default: /Users/cbennett/.jira.d/templates) -f --queryfields          Fields that are used in "list" template: (default: summary) -i --issuetype=ISSUETYPE  Jira Issue Type (default: Bug) -m --comment=COMMENT      Comment message for transition -o --override=KEY:VAL     Set custom key/value pairs -p --project=PROJECT      Project to Search for
-  -q --query=JQL            Jira Query Language expression for the search -w --watcher=USER         Watcher to add to issue (default: cbennett)
+  -q --query=JQL            Jira Query Language expression for the search -r --reporter=USER        Reporter to search for
+  -w --watcher=USER         Watcher to add to issue (default: cbennett)
+                            or Watcher to search for
 ```